 Snow is small flakes of ice that fall down to the earth.
 Snow is a form of precipitation like rain and sleet.
 It snows when water in the atmosphere freezes into crystals.
 These tiny ice crystals form together to make snowflakes.
 To snow, the temperature must be below 32 degrees.

 In order to snow the air temperature must be low below 32 degrees and there must be a lot of moisture in the sky.
-For this reason, snow is common are areas of high latitudes, mountainous regions, and in places that get really cold.
+For this reason, snow is common are areas of high latitudes, mountainous regions, and places that get really cold.
 These places include northern states of the US, and even some southern states, Russia, Canada, Europe, Greenland, Antarctica, and many parts of Asia.

 How Big is a Snowflake?